georgevio/IoT-Embedded/esp-idf/readme.md

 ## Projects Overview

 ### 1. ESP32-CAM
-- **Description**: This project is basic for the ESP32-CAM module for capturing images and streaming video.
+- **Description**: Basic for the ESP32-CAM module for capturing images and streaming video.
 Start with this project to make sure that your camera is ok.
 When you first connect the camera, is better to test it with the arduino code in the folder IoT-Embedded/arduino/* .
 - **Key Configurations**:
   - Ensure PSRAM is enabled.
   - Include the `esp32-camera` driver in the project dependencies.